-It is a terrible day for animal lovers as Africa's Botswana government just lifted the ban on elephant hunting which was put in place in 2014.
+It is a terrible day for animal lovers as Africa's Botswana government just lifted the ban on elephant hunting that was put in place in 2014.

-Botswana being the home for Africa's largest Elephant population lifted the ban due to the increase in population affecting the farmers and their crops.
+Botswana being the home for Africa's largest Elephant population lifted the ban due to the increase in their population.
+They, after entering farms destruct the farmland tremendously affecting the farmers and their crops.

 According to reports, the elephant population has almost tripled over the last 30 years, and that the population could now be more than 160,000 in Botswana.